 Most gravity tests confirm the validity of general relativity, but windows remain open for deviations.
-One possibility is to improve the precision, for example in the space tests of the equivalence principle by MICROSCOPE or of the redshift law by ACES.
+One way to progress on these questions is to improve the precision, for example in the space tests of the equivalence principle by MICROSCOPE or of the redshift law by ACES.

-Another possibility involves ranges poorly tested today, that is short or long ranges.
+Another way is to study ranges poorly tested today, that is short or long ranges.
 The first window, corresponding to distances below a fraction of a millimeter, is explored by Casimir tests of the gravity law.
 The second window, corresponding to distances beyond the size of planetary orbits in the solar system, is related to the puzzling questions of dark matter and dark energy observed in astrophysics and cosmology.

 Space test of the equivalence principle : MICROSCOPE

 The MICROSCOPE satellite was launched on April 25th 2016 from Kourou.
 It is a micro-satellite of the french space agency CNES with a payload provided by ONERA , in a collaboration with GeoAzur (CNRS / Observatoire de Côte d’Azur) and European partners.

 All attempts to theoretical unification of general relativity and quantum physics lead to modifications of the theory.
 They introduce violations of the equivalence principle which is the basis of the theory of general relativity.

 This principle, well tested in experiments on Earth, has seen its accuracy improved by a factor 10 by the recent preliminary results announced by the MICROSCOPE space experiment.
 Analyzing the full data at the end of the mission should lead to a further improvement by another factor 10.

 - MICROSCOPE Mission: First Results of a Space Test of the Equivalence Principle, P. Touboul et al, Phys.
 Rev. Letters 119 231101 (2017)